harleydutton/tabula-rasa/README.md

 ELDER SCROLLS LEVELING DOWNTIME: you can easily experience whore unless the DM goes outside the system to stop it. this is bad.

 ## To-Do
-- add a section for plot armor in combat
-- add more structure for motivations (major/minor, internal/external, etc.) for characters and character creation
-- format examples using legend
-- procedural way to modify AD? (default is usually 10. the cost to decrease AD is CP squared or in geometric sequence of absolute difference from default.
-For increasing your AD you might grow in size if that is possible within the world.
-- rename negative flavor. (flaws? bad flavor?)
-- legend should be included in intro section
-- deal with 'THESE SUBSECTIONS NEED HELP'
+- deal with 'THESE SUBSECTIONS NEED HELP' in gameplay -> combat
+- add description to top level section "stealth and perception"
+- add a description of DTMS  (does this make sense) checks somewhere
+- merge the stealth and lying sections. should become "deception and perception"
+- CC
+  - reduce the "character creation" section and add sections to "character" (really just move them and refine both)
+  - redo the "adding skills to the setting" section in CC
+  - change character sheet such that it has "current AD" and "initial AD"
   - remove duplicate subsections in skills section
-- add description to top level section "stealth and perception"
+- images
+  - add an example image/table for the store
+  - add an example image for a whole setting
+- formatting
+  - format things using legend
+  - make sure all formatting options appearing in the legend can be in a list so the legend looks less crazy and random.
   - put headings in title case
-- add a description of DTMS checks somewhere
-- merge the stealth and lying sections. should become "deception and perception"
+- polish
   - add grammar check plugin
+  - make the images non-shit
   - export as PDF

 ## Legend